 About the project

-SCIE has been commissioned by the Department of Health to manage an ambitious project to improve the experiences of looked after children and young people, care leavers and children adopted from care with mental health and wellbeing difficulties.
+SCIE has been commissioned by the Department of Health and Department for Education to manage an ambitious project to improve the emotional wellbeing and mental health support for looked after children and young people, care leavers and children adopted from care.

 Aim of the project